Author: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Athanasios Pallis

 A. Geographical considerations

-Ports serve both ocean and land interests by supporting global trade and the articulation of maritime shipping networks.
+Ports serve both ocean and land interests by supporting global trade and articulating maritime shipping networks.
 Maritime shipping networks can be flexible as ship assets can be repositioned, but ports are fixed in space.
 The geography of the port is derived from its site and situation.
 While the site relates to the nautical profile and the physical characteristics of the harbor, the situation is derived from the port’s centrality to major hinterland markets and its intermediacy to main shipping lanes.
 On the ocean side, it is beneficial for a port to be located near major maritime networks to allow access to foreland (overseas) areas.
 On the landside, close proximity to hinterland areas is also beneficial.
 Three relative states of oceanic and land port location conditions apply.

 First, when both shipping lane proximity and hinterland location centrality are well met, the port will likely succeed in its mission to serve shippers’ needs, given the necessary port infrastructure and effective management.
 Second, it may be that the foreland and hinterland conditions at each location are not equal, with one being superior to the other.
 In such cases, one condition may make up for a deficiency in the other.
 The lack of shipping lane proximity (foreland accessibility) may be offset by high hinterland centrality or access to a valuable resource.
 Alternatively, nearness to maritime networks may offset a land location of limited market opportunities.
-In both cases, ports may be peripheral to shipping lanes and overseas markets or land markets.
+In both cases, ports may be peripheral to shipping lanes and overseas or land markets.
 Finally, in regard to relative location conditions, if ports lack both intermediacy and centrality, they are likely to offer a limited value proposition.

 The geography of ports takes shape at different scales, ranging from the port and its terminals locally to the global maritime shipping system.
 Even if maritime shipping networks have a global dimension, ports are deeply regional or local entities.
 They are the interface between global and regional processes, taking advantage of sites suitable for maritime activities, which is a combination of the foreland (maritime side) and the hinterland (landside).
 These sites can be modified by adding infrastructures such as piers, docks, basins, and breakwaters, forming a harbor.
 Therefore, geography is at the core of the added value provided by maritime shipping, and ports are the locations generating this value.